pipelight/pipelight/cast/README.md

 ## What is inside ?

+Same as the **exec crate**, it is a compatibility crate, between pipelight core and config file formats.

 All the types and functions defined in this crate are to use to cast any documents into a **Rust Pipelight Config struct**.
 In other words it is just a crate to convert connfiguration files.